 A proprietary reverse mortgage is one of three types of reverse mortgage loans.
 It allows you to access the equity in your home and use the money for anything you like.
-Because it’s not government insured, you may be able to get more proceeds than other reverse mortgages may provide and you don’t have to pay an upfront mortgage fee.
+Because it’s not government-insured, you may be able to get more proceeds than from other reverse mortgages and you don’t have to pay an upfront mortgage fee.
 However, interest rates may be higher and more risk may be involved.
-It is important to educate yourself on this type of loan and weigh its benefits and drawbacks.
+It’s important to educate yourself on this type of loan and weigh its benefits and drawbacks.

 If you’re looking for ways to supplement your retirement income or fund a home project, consider other refinancing options through Rocket Mortgage.

 Before taking out a reverse mortgage, consider the other options available for senior homeowners.
 Check out our guide to alternatives to a reverse mortgage.